Gas chamber: Animal slaughter

+Animal welfare concerns

+The high concentration CO2 gas typically used is highly aversive and painful to pigs, and still takes at 47-60 seconds on average to stun them in test conditions.
+The pain and distress of high CO2 concentrations is caused by irritation mucous membranes such as the eyes, mouth and airways, distress, and causes pigs to show aversive behaviours such as gasping, vocalization, and trying to escape.
+For these reasons, the European Food Safety Authority concluded that CO2 stunning is not optimal from an animal welfare perspective.

+Alternatives using inert gas instead of high concentration gas have been successfully tested.
+Argon was found to be most promising, as the pigs' aversion to the gas was strongly reduced, retrofitting existing gas chambers is possible, and relatively quick.
+However this method takes longer, raising costs per pig 2-3 fold compared to high concentration CO2, and meat quality differed between trial, having higher numbers of blood spots.

 Method of use

 Using hydrogen cyanide

-As implemented in the United States, the gas chamber is considered to be the most dangerous, most complicated, most time-consuming and most expensive method of administering the death penalty.
+The hydrogen cyanide gas chamber is considered to be the most dangerous, most complicated, most time-consuming and most expensive method of administering the death penalty.
 It is also notoriously impossible to halt once initiated, which has occurred in the case of stays, such as in the case of Burton Abbott.
 The same event supposedly occurred in the final, completed execution of Caryl Chessman in 1960.
 The condemned person is strapped into a chair within an airtight chamber, which is then sealed.
 The executioner activates a mechanism which drops potassium cyanide (or sodium cyanide) pellets into a bath of sulfuric acid beneath the chair; the ensuing chemical reaction generates lethal hydrogen cyanide gas.